Features and Benefits:

 - Ideal for injuries, rashes and post surgery.
 Work great for both cats and dogs

-- The polka dot with ruffle recovery collar is light in weight, soft and comfortable but may not cover all body part of the pet
+- The padded recovery collar is light in weight, soft and comfortable but may not cover all body part of the pet

 - Owner should monitor in the beginning as pet may chew the collar

 - Unique velcro closure enables the owner to tighten or loosen, as necessary

 - Pets can eat, sleep, and drink normally

 - Size XS best fits neck girth 6.5" to 8" with the overall depth of 4"